14 December 2013

 Archival Footage: June was getting old

-When I was young I wrote bad poems.
+When I was young I wrote poems.
+Mostly bad poems.
 I did not intend for them to be bad.
 I had hoped for them to be good.

-But they are not too-terribly-bad either, I suppose, considering the shallow depth of the well from which they were drawn at the time.
+However, they are not too-terribly-bad either, I suppose, particularly when considering the shallow depth of the well from which they were drawn at the time.

-I stumbled on a few of them recently, in an tattered manila file tucked away in the back of a closet.
+I stumbled upon a few of them recently, in an tattered manila file tucked away in the back of a closet.

-These are some of the sad, angsty lines I wrote between 1986 and 1991 or so.
-When I was in my 20s...
+Below are some of the sad, angsty lines I wrote between 1986 and 1991.
+Back when I was in my 20s and thought I knew it all...

 Payson, Springtime, 1976